 There is an interesting graph given below.
 It gives the percentage of selected candidates (between the years 2002 and 2012) and the age group they fall into.

-This graph reveals that most of the candidates who are selected fall between the ages of 26 and 28 years.
+This graph reveals that the average age of selected IAS candidates fall between the ages of 26 and 28 years.
 In fact, the average age of a selected candidate is 26.9.
 This is interesting because this is an age where most people would have started on their careers or businesses.
 In fact, the UPSC is sometimes viewed as an unsafe choice because of the time it takes for a person to clear it.
 By the time all your attempts are over, it becomes too late to start another career.
 Still, many IAS aspirants try their hand at what is considered the cream of all professions in India.
 In fact, if you have an IAS dream, all these numbers shouldn’t deter you from attempting seriously the IAS exam.

 The civil services is indeed a rewarding profession giving people a chance to serve the country.
 It gives an opportunity to use power and authority for good and taking an active part in the progress of the country.